 “Excellence and quality is not an act it is a habit” – To achieve excellence it is important to nurture your habits.

-Do you want to achieve excellence in a field? – Then You need to start by habits that you need to incorporate in your life.
+Do you want to make a change or maybe excellence in a certain fiels? – Then You need to start with habits that you need to incorporate into your life.

 Throughout the ages of mankind, there have been many deep thinkers.
 Some have been known more than others and have become household names.
 Socrates was one of the Giants in this category.
 He left behind many ideas and teachings that are still at work today, helping shape our Western society as well.